 A: Each break has a maximum of 6 volunteers.
-You will stay in a shared room with the other volunteers (of separate genders), or you may be in our on-site caravan.
+You will stay in a shared room with the other volunteers (of separate genders).

 A: There will be three Respite Break Leaders on your break who are CHICKS employees.
 They are all responsible for you and the children on the break.
 One of them is a Senior Respite Break Leader who has overall responsibility.
 Please listen to their instructions and do ask them for support if needed.